cornercorner

 Installing and Trying Out the Functionality

-Let's now install the module and then use the code generator feature integration.
+Let’s now install the module and then use the code generator feature integration.
 The IDE uses an Ant build script to build and install your module.
-The build script is created for you when you create the project.
+The build script was created for you when you created the project.

-2. Press Alt-Insert and you will see your new item included:
+1. Create a new Java application and open a Java source file.
+Press Alt-Insert inside the editor and you will see your new item included:

-3. Click an item and the code will be inserted.
+1. Click an item and the code will be inserted:

 Next Steps